Election Resources

 Elections & Candidate Information

 The City Clerk is the City’s Election Official and oversees municipal elections, candidate filing, and compliance with election laws.
 Elections are held in even-numbered years.
-The next General Municipal Election is Tuesday, November 3, 2026 for two (2) City Councilmember seats.
+The next General Municipal Election will be held on Tuesday, November 3, 2026 for two (2) City Councilmember seats with four-year terms and one (1) City Council seat with a two-year term.

 Lemon Grove is a General Law City with a five-member, at-large City Council (Mayor and four Councilmembers), each serving four-year terms.
 The City consolidates its elections with the County of San Diego and generally holds contests with statewide general elections on the first Tuesday after the first Monday in November of even-numbered years.
 Since 2020, statewide primaries occur in March; any City special election consolidated with a statewide primary follows that schedule.